slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Dance with your hips.' -- Kevin Kelly*
 - If you’re not trying to make money, what are you even doing?
 - feel like a local celebrity: everybody knows who you are.
-- But you’re choosing to be uninformed.
-I'm not choosing ignorance.
+- I'm not choosing ignorance.
 I'm choosing to not watch wrestling.
 - My life has been a series of questions and odd experiments.
 -->